Dr. Mitchell Naficy

 By making fitness a part of the recovery journey, individuals can strengthen their bodies, improve their mental resilience, and build a foundation for long-term sobriety.

-How Often Do I Need to Workout?
+How Often Do I Need to Work Out?

 You don’t need to spend hours at the gym every day to experience the healing benefits of exercise in addiction recovery.
 The key is consistency rather than intensity.
 Studies show that engaging in physical activity 3 to 5 times per week is enough to improve mental health, reduce stress, and support long-term sobriety.